 cope of this study

-I. Equitable remedies ~
+I. Equitable remedies

-1. Injunction
+1, Injunction

-(a) History of injunctive r (b) Injunctive relief in the (c) Legislative proposals r elief in the copyright law present copyright statute egarding the remedy of injunction 2.
-Impounding and destruction of infringing copies and devices
+(a) History of injunctive relief in the copyright law (b) Injunctive relief in the present copyright statute (c) Legislative proposals regarding the remedy of injunctive relief in the present copyright statute

-(a) Impounding 0.001
+tion 2.
+Impounding and destruction of infringing copies and devices (a) Impounding

 (b) Destruction

-3. Provisions in foreign laws on i njunction, impounding and de-
+3. Provisions in foreign laws on injunction, impounding and or struction of copies

 (a) Injunction

-(b) Impounding and destr uction of copies
+(b) Impounding and destruction of copies

 II.
 Criminal penalties for infringement

-1. Effect and application of section n 104

-2. Brief history of provision on criminal penalty for infringement

-3. Provisions in foreign laws on

 II.
+Criminal penalties for infringement 1.
+Effect and application of section 104

+2. Brief history of provision on criminal penalty for infringment

+3. Provisions in foreign laws on criminal penalties for infring

+ment III.
 Issues presented

 1. Analysis

-(a) Injunction

-(b) Impounding and destr action
+(a) Injunction (b) Impounding and destruction

+(a) Criminal populties

-(c) Criminal penalties
+(c) Criminal penalties2.
+Summary of issues

-2. Summary of issues
+2. Building of issues

-110